 Eating and shopping – either for food, toiletries or other essentials – are part of a traveler’s life.
 This can become a little bewildering when you are trying to decipher unknown word and customs, especially at meals or in stores.
 Our traveler’s guide to dining and shopping in Germany (and most German-speaking countries like Austria and parts of Switzerland) will help take some of the mystery out of the process and make your dining and shopping experiences a little easier.

-Refer to our “German language cheat sheet for travelers” to help you say what you need (downloadable PDF available!).
+Refer to our “German language cheat sheet for travelers” to help you say what you need (free downloadable PDF available!).

 Shopping in Germany